 After preparing your data and creating your project, you will need to label your data.
 Labeling your data is important so your model knows which documents will be associated with the sentiments you need.
 When you label your data in Language Studio (or import labeled data), these labels will be stored in the JSON file in your storage container that you've connected to this project.

 As you label your data, keep in mind:

 In general, more labeled data leads to better results, provided the data is labeled accurately.

 There is no fixed number of labels that can guarantee your model will perform the best.
-Model performance is dependent on possible ambiguity in your schema, and the quality of your labeled data.
-Nevertheless, we recommend having around 50 labeled instances per entity type.
+Model performance on possible ambiguity in your data, and the quality of your labeled data.

 Label your data

 Use the following steps to label your data:

 Go to your project page in Language Studio.

 From the left side menu, select Data labeling.
 You can find a list of all documents in your storage container.